AnLuoRidge/dog-client/README.md

 ## How to Run

-- Use `yarn` to install the dependencies.
+- Use `yarn` / `npm i` to install the dependencies.
 - Make sure the back-end is running.
-- Run `yarn start`.
+- Run `yarn start` / `npm run start`.
-- By default, the application is running on port 3000
+- By default, the application is running on port 3000.